- Location: Bhabanipur Shaktipeeth, Karatoyatat, Sherpur Upazila, Bogra District, Bangladesh.

 These days, there is a Bhabanipur Temple Development, Renovation, and Supervision Committee that was developed to take care of the temple.
-This committee facilitates travelers and pilgrims on every step of the day.
-It offers buses and vehicles for traveling, hotels to spend the nighttime.
+This committee facilitates travelers and pilgrims at every step of the day.
+It offers buses and vehicles for traveling, and hotels to spend the nighttime.

 How to Reach

 - By Air: Aparna Devi temple is located 28 km. from Sherpur or via Ghoga Bot-tola bus stop located on the highway.
-As well as, there are many local vans that brings pilgrims towards the temple.
+As well as there are many local vans that bring pilgrims to the temple.

 - By Rail: Santahar railway station is nearest.

 - By Road: Bogra airport which is 30 km.
-Far from Sherpur and around 60 km to the temple.
+Far from Sherpur and around 60 km from the temple.

 |07.00 AM To 07.00 PM|